trumberger/monitoring-wiki/Team-Guidelines/Creating-your-Developer-Azure-Environment.md

 ### Configure Monitoring Agent Monitoring Targets
 •	Run the monitoring target import script, remembering to update with your own initials:

-`Pre-SetTargetResourceGroups.ps1 -path <path to your local copy of the file>\target.monitoringplatform.<your initials>.json -serviceID BPL-MON -environment DEV -vaultName KVL-DEV-<your initials>-CI-BPL-MON`
+`Pre-SetTargetResourceGroups.ps1 -path <path to your local copy of the file>\target.monitoringagent.<your initials>.json -serviceID BPL-MON -environment DEV -vaultName KVL-DEV-<your initials>-CI-BPL-MON`

 ### Complete the Deployment
 Go back to your release pipeline and deploy the MonitoringAgent environment.